meelgroup/manthan/README.md

-generated samples.. learning candidate functions generated candidate functions for all variables. verification check UNSAT no more refinemened needed number of refinement need to converge 0
+generated samples.. learning candidate functions generated candidate functions for all variables. verification check UNSAT no more repair needed number of repairs needed to converge 0
 ```

 you can also provide different option to consider for manthan: